-The ESS was established in 2009 under the NSW Electricity Supply Act 1995 and has been highly successful at delivering energy and bills savings.
-Between 2009 and 2020, the ESS has supported projects that will deliver $6.9 billion in bill savings and 37,000 gigawatt hours (GWh) of energy savings by 2030.
+The Energy Savings Scheme was established in 2009 under the NSW Electricity Supply Act 1995 and has been highly successful at delivering energy and bills savings.
+Between 2009 and 2020, the scheme has supported projects that will deliver $6.9 billion in bill savings and 37,000 gigawatt hours (GWh) of energy savings by 2030.
 As of December 2020, the scheme has reduced greenhouse gas emissions by 17 megatonnes.
 That equals the carbon emissions produced by the NSW transport sector in 2020.

 The current Energy Savings Scheme Rule

 The current ESS Rule is effective from 14 April 2023.

 - adding incentives to switch to new fuels such as biofuel, biogas and other renewable sources like solar powered irrigation

 - a process to allow for non-routine events and adjustments due to unforeseen events such as the impacts of the COVID-19 pandemic.